keva91/Behance-LP/README.md

-# `angular-seed` — the seed for AngularJS apps
+# `Bicycle-LP`

-This project is an application skeleton for a typical [AngularJS][angularjs] web app.
+This project is based on the Angular-seed application skeleton.
+For a typical [AngularJS][angularjs] web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.